Pre-race darkness and smiles

 I’m not trying to rock some sort of new fashion trend

 After the race my stomach was a MESS.
 I tried to eat but ugh, nothing tasted good.
 I finally headed to the 7-Eleven and got some chips which helped settle my stomach.
-Unfortunately I was treated to an ass-plosion about an hour later.
+Unfortunately it all came out about an hour later.
 I really need to get my digestive system back on track.
 Although nothing says “race weight” better than some sort of intestinal beastie picked up in China!